 Who are we?

-Quarriers are a leading Registered Scottish Health and Social Care Charity which offers services for adults with a disability, children and families, young people and people affected by epilepsy.
+Quarriers is a leading Registered Scottish Health and Social Care Charity which offers services for adults with a disability, children and families, young people and people affected by epilepsy.

 What type of information do we hold?

-The data we hold will vary depending on when you were resident with us ad for what purpose but would usually include, for example, details on admission and discharge and residence.
-After the 1950s we may also hold more detail of the activities and contact you had and perhaps some photographs
+The data we hold will vary depending on when you were resident with us and for what purpose but would usually include, for example, details on admission, discharge and residence.
+If you were resident at Quarriers after the 1950s, we may also hold more detail of the activities and contact you had, and perhaps some photographs.

-To assure ourselves that any requesting access to this information is the data subject we require two pieces of identification – one a photo ID and the other to show current address.
+To ensure that anyone requesting access to this information is the data subject we require two pieces of identification: one photo ID and the other to show current address.
 We will copy this information and store it for up to 24 months as a record of due diligence